haixiangyan/codeblock-beautifier/README.md

 ![](https://img.shields.io/chrome-web-store/stars/gpcjjddhdnilcbddlonlfgdbejfboonn.svg)
 ![](https://img.shields.io/github/license/Haixiang6123/codeblock-beautifier.svg)

-A chrome extension for beautifying code blocks in any websites that have `<pre><code>...</code></pre>` structure.
+A chrome extension for highlighting codes of [Medium](https://medium.com/) Articles, but now, it can highlight codes in any websites that have `<pre/>` element.
-Thanks to [highlight.js](https://highlightjs.org/), I don't need to write so many codes for language detection and tons of themes 😂.

 You can watch a [video](https://www.youtube.com/watch?v=XdkuZrC1PJQ) to preview it.